cetusfinance/cetusfinance.github.io/_futurePosts/2999-11-13-Time-ticks-on.md

 tags: [rates, fixed income, ir, .net]
 ---

-As described in previous posts we are going to tackle the idea of building rates curves first.
+As described in previous posts by Gav we are going to tackle the idea of building rates curves first.
 In order to do that the first thing we need is a number of date functions to allow us to generate schedules do day counts, year fractions and all the things needed to price fixed income product.